Maria Adams, MS, MPH, RD

-Alcoholic beverages, if consumed, should be limited to two drinks per day for men and one drink per day for women.
+Alcoholic beverages, if consumed, should be limited to 2 drinks per day for men and 1 drink per day for women.

 A balanced diet will help you meet all your nutrient needs and stay healthy.
 Here are some final suggestions on how to eat a balanced diet:

 Remember to go slowly.
 You do not have to make drastic changes when starting out.
 Try simple daily substitutions.
 Before you know it, you will be eating right every day.

 Academy of Nutrition and Dietetics

 Dietitians of Canada

 Dietary guidelines for Americans 2010.
 United States Department of Health and Human Services website.
 Available at:

 Food Groups.
 United States Department of Agriculture Choose My Plate website.Available at:

 Last reviewed August 2014 by Dianne Scheinberg Rishikof MS, RD, LDN

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.